Spring 2026 John Jay College

 Important Websites

-• GitHub — repositories for practice and (when instructed) submissions.
+• GitHub - repositories for practice work and, when instructed, assignment submissions.

-• cppreference.com — C++ language & library reference.
+• cppreference.com - technical reference for C++ language and library features.

 Quick FAQs